Troubleshooting connection to SharePoint Online

 Remove odd DLLs from GAC

-Sometimes Sharepoint DLLs are left in GAC after uninstalling the old SharePoint Online Management Shell msi package.
+Sometimes Sharepoint DLLs are left in GAC after uninstalling the old SharePoint Online Management Shell MSI package.
 This causes errors in loading the new Sharepoint PowerShell module and working with its commands.

 Perform the steps below to fix the issue:

-1. Stop Cayosoft Adminisrator service.
+1. Stop the Cayosoft Administrator Service.

-- SharePoint Online Management Shell
+SharePoint Online Management Shell

-- Microsoft Sharepoint Client Components
+Microsoft Sharepoint Client Components

 If any of these components is displayed, then uninstall it.